 *Mix some cheese into the dough when you add the flour, and then sprinkle some cheese on top once the bagels are shaped too.

-What to serve homemade bagels with
+What to Serve with a Bagel

 Eat them fresh out of the oven, or toasted with toppings - the choice is yours.
 We are big fans of just smearing cream cheese on toasted bagels, but there is so much more you can do with them.
 Smoked salmon and cream cheese, which is a traditional topping choice, is also a firm favourite.
 We love a breakfast bagel with poached egg, bacon and avocado too.